-General definition: subscription fees increase the subscription amount paid by the investor, while redemption fees decrease the redemption proceeds paid to the investor.
-The fees charged by the Fund serve to offset the fees incurred by the Fund when investing and divesting investors' monies.
-The remaining fees are paid to the management company, the promoter, etc.
+Subscription fees increase the subscription price paid by the investor, while redemption fees decrease the redemption price.
+The fees charged by the Fund serve to offset the fees incurred by the Fund when investing and divesting investors' assets.
+The remaining fees not accruing to the Fund are paid to the management company, the promoter, etc.

-FEES PAYABLE BY THE INVESTOR, DEDUCTED AT THE TIME OF SUBSCRIPTION AND REDEMPTION Basis RATE/SCALE SUBSCRIPTION FEE NOT PAYABLE TO THE FUND Net asset value x number of units Classic "C" and "D" and "I" unit classes: . maximum 2% for subscriptions of less than EUR 30,000 . maximum 1% for subscriptions of EUR 30,000 or more and below EUR 150,000 . maximum 0.75% for subscriptions of EUR 150,000 or more and below EUR 800,000 maximum 0.50% for subscriptions of EUR 800,000 or more Exception: switches between Classic unit classes "R" unit: None Privilege "C" and "D" unit classes: maximum 2% Exception: switches between Privilege unit classes "R Plus" unit class: None "B" unit: maximum 2% SUBSCRIPTION FEE PAYABLE TO THE FUND / None REDEMPTION FEE NOT PAYABLE TO THE FUND / None REDEMPTION FEE PAYABLE TO THE FUND / None
+FEES PAYABLE BY THE INVESTOR, DEDUCTED AT THE TIME OF SUBSCRIPTION AND REDEMPTION Basis RATE/SCALE SUBSCRIPTION FEE NOT PAYABLE TO THE FUND Net asset value x number of units "Classic" unit classes: . maximum 2% for subscriptions of less than EUR 30,000 . maximum 1% for subscriptions of EUR 30,000 or more but less than EUR 150,000 . maximum 0.75% for subscriptions of EUR 150,000 or more but less than EUR 800,000 . maximum 0.50% for subscriptions of EUR 800,000 or more Exceptions: transfers between the "Classic" unit classes "R" unit class: None "B" unit class: maximum 2% "I" and "IH" unit classes: maximum 0.75% SUBSCRIPTION FEE PAYABLE TO THE FUND / None REDEMPTION FEE NOT PAYABLE TO THE FUND / None REDEMPTION FEE PAYABLE TO THE FUND / None